Vets-Who-Code/march2021/phaseOneNotes/week_05.md

 status or a comment section that updates, this interacts with aria-live attribute to update those sections on assistive devices without a page reload.
 It is something that is always updating without having to reload the entire page.
 - Aria-live attribute is used to set the priority the screen reader.
 Dynamic content which updates without a page reload is generally either a region or a widget.
 Simple content changes which are not interactive should be marked as live regions.
 A live region is explicitly denoted using the aria-live attribute.
 ### Aria
-- supplements HTML.
+- Supplements HTML.
 - Accessible Rich Internet Applications (ARIA) is a set of attributes that define ways to make web content and web applications (especially those developed with JavaScript) more accessible to people with disabilities.
 - Aria labels
 - Keyboard navigation.
-## SMACCS
+### SMACCS
 - Way to examine your design process and as a way to fit those rigid frameworks into a flexible thought process.
 It is an attempt to document a consistent approach to site development when using CSS
 - Base (defaults, body, ul, ol, li, layouts like margin border that define your pages, module and modularity , specific components)
 - Buttons are reuseable, forms are too